 This model is effectively a bridge between a ‘doctor-on-an-app’ and a brick-and mortar GP surgery.
 Since the official launch of the platform in 2015, Ping An Health has amassed some 346 million registered users and more than 67 million monthly active users, the company says.

 Pharmaceutical multinationals are also exploring the possibilities for improving healthcare access with AI in emerging markets.
 The Novartis Foundation, along with the Tellus Institute and other partners, was involved in piloting a free-of-charge chronic disease chatbot in São Paulo, Brazil between November 2020 and March 2021.
-This programme, rolled out across nine primary-care clinics in low-income districts of the city with the co-operation of nurses and patients, was endorsed by São Paulo’s municipal health department.
+This program, rolled out across nine primary-care clinics in low-income districts of the city with the co-operation of nurses and patients, was endorsed by São Paulo’s municipal health department.
 It was a novel response to growing health needs, substantial cuts in healthcare funding and a steep decline in primary-care consultations when COVID-19 hit Brazil.

 The chronic-disease chatbot is accessed through WhatsApp and provides immediate digital medical counselling for patients in their homes.
 In Brazil, 99% of people with smartphones regularly use WhatsApp, making the messenger service an ideal healthcare platform.
 The chatbot follows a predetermined messaging flow, enabling nurses to contact hypertensive and/or diabetic patients; assess their medical profile, risk factors, and vulnerabilities; initiate follow-ups; and schedule home visits or teleconsultations.
 With chatbot access, chronically ill patients can stay connected to health systems at any time, even throughout a pandemic.